(a) General Prohibitions

 (6) An investment company organized under the laws of a foreign jurisdiction, provided that:

-(B) no person owning more than 5% of the shares of the investment company is a restricted person;
+(B) no person owning more than 5% of the shares of the investment company is a restricted person, the investment company has 100 or more direct investors, or the investment company has 1,000 or more indirect investors; and

 (7) An Employee Retirement Income Security Act benefits plan that is qualified under Section 401(a) of the Internal Revenue Code, provided that such plan is not sponsored solely by a broker-dealer;